-con ciliation be? an Il Corinthians 5:17-20 is found an important text about both the doctrine of reconciliation of the ministry of reconciliation that is given to the believer.
-Read the text until you are failiar with its contents, and then write your thoughts on the following phrases. a.
-God, who through Christ reconciled us to himself (v.18).
+re con ciliation be?
+1. an mi Il Corinthians 5:17-20 is found an important text about both the doctrine of reconciliation d the ministry of reconciliation that is given to the believer.
+Read the text until you are falliar with its contents, and then write your thoughts on the following phrases. a.
+God, who through Christ reconciled us to Himself (v.18).
 NOTES: The word "reconciled" comes from the Greek word katallássō (see definition in the previous chapter, under "What Is Reconciliation?").
 There are three principal truths in this phrase.
 First, the believer's reconciliation is an accomplished reality.
 Secondly, reconciliation is a work of God that He initiated and accomplished-man has no power to bring about reconciliation.
 Finally, reconciliation is brought about only through the person and work of Christ. b.
 And gave us the ministry of reconciliation (v.18).

 D SCOVERING THE GLORIOUS GOSPEL NOTES T NOTES: Those who have been reconciled to God have been given a great stewardship or responsibility to share the gospel with others, so that they also might be reconciled.
 God has chosen to reconcile men to Himself through the preaching of the gospel. c.
-That is, in Christ God was reconciling the world to himself, not counting their trespasses against them (v.19).
+That is, in Christ God was reconciling the world to Himself, not counting their trespasses against them (v.19).
 NOTES: Here is another evidence of the deity of Christ.
 In Christ, God came to earth to effect our reconciliation.
 Reconciliation is only possible because Christ removed the one great obstacle to peace-our trespasses.
 He accomplished this by dying for the sins of His people, satisfying the demands of God's justice and appearing His wrath. d.
 And entrusting to us the message of reconciliation (v.19).

 NOTES: The gospel of Jesus Christ is the work of reconciliation.
-The word "entrusted" comes from the Greek word títhēmi, which means, "to appoint, commit, or ordain."
+The word "entrusting" comes from the Greek word títhēmi, which means, "to appoint, commit, or ordain."
+Believers have been entrusted with a great charge or stewardship: preaching the gospel to their generation.